Parquet Floor Fitting Guide

-Please, keep in mind that the purpose of this article is to provide general tips and advice when laying a parquet, not a complete in-depth guide because we believe this is a job best left to professionals.
+Please, keep in mind that the purpose of this article is to provide general tips and advice when laying a parquetry, not a complete in-depth guide because we believe this is a job best left to professionals.

 Wooden floors of any kind should be installed only, after all, the “wet” work – concrete, drywall, masonry, painting are completely dry and finished.
 Anything that could possibly cause increased moisture levels must be taken care of before even considering parquet floor installation - for example, if you have a plumbing problem you better fix it now.

 There is one factor determining whether or not a parquet floor will suit a certain room and that factor is the amount of moisture in the installation site.
 Two weeks prior to the installation, humidity in the area must be around 40-60% and the temperature no less than 65-75 ° F.

 Wood is a hygroscopic material.
 It will expand in damp conditions and shrink when dry.
 Seasonal floor movement is something natural and cannot be prevented.
 The term “wood tolerance” is used to describe the variations in the size and thickness of the wood that can occur, mostly due to changes in temperature and humidity.
 The normal tolerance is a maximum of 3 mm across a metre.
 In order to ensure that the parquet blocks are less prone to moving and warping, acclimatisation must be performed.
 Two weeks prior to the instalment the parquet blocks should be left in the room where they are about to be laid and given time to adjust.
 They are to be put in small piles and exposed as much as possible to the air in the room.

 The subfloor preparation is the most important part of the installation.
 The perfect subfloor should be:

 Dry.
 Subfloor humidity must not be above 12%.